CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/Task-1.md

 ## Task 1: Provision Azure resources

-In this task , you will deploy an ARM Template which provisions the resources required to perform the lab.
+In this task, you will deploy an ARM Template to provision the necessary resources for the lab

    * **Storage Account**: Used for uploading audio files and storing transcribed files.

    * **Service Bus**: Manages queues and sets up authorization rules for the function apps.